tdwg/bdq/tg2/_review/docs/guide/users/index.md

 * `Response.result`="31622400"
 * `Response.comment`="The provided dwc:eventDate [2020] represents a time interval of a year that was a leap year, so it had 366 days or 31622400 seconds"

 A calendar year is usually 31,536,000 seconds (365 days), but it is not always that simple: some years have 366 days (leap years), and in some time scales additional leap seconds may be inserted.
-(Because of these complexities, it is not straightforward to make precise assertions such as “this `dwc:eventDate` represents a duration of less than a year".
-Such complexities contributed to us not defining specific `Validation` Tests that would ask such questions, this measure allows users to determine what duration of event dates provides sufficient quality for their specific purposes.)
+(Because of these complexities, it is not straightforward to make precise assertions such as "this `dwc:eventDate` represents a duration of less than a year".
+Such complexities contributed to us not defining specific `Validation` Tests that would ask such questions; this measure allows users to determine what duration of event dates provides sufficient quality for their specific purposes.)

+MEASURE_EVENTDATE_DURATIONINSECONDS is an exemplar of a `Single Record` `Measure` Test that **directly measures an `Information Element` value** (here `dwc:eventDate`) and returns a numeric metric (here the duration in seconds of the time interval represented by that value), which can be used to assess fittness relative to a given analytical threshold.
+Consumers of `Data Quality Reports` can apply use-specific thresholds to such metrics (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `Single Record` has sufficient temporal precision to be fit for a particular `Use Case`.
+Some terms (e.g. dwc:coordinateUncertaintyInMeters) have a more straightforward relationship between the value of the term and fitness for use, and thus `Validation` Tests that directly assert whether or not the value of the term is fit for some use are appropriate.
+For other terms (e.g. dwc:eventDate), the relationship between the value of the term and fitness for use is more complex, and `SingleRecord` `Measure` Tests that convert values to a metric can be more appropriate to assess fitness relative to a given analytical threshold.

+###### 3.2.3.4.1 Measures Counting Results on Other Tests (non-normative)

-There are a small set of `Measures` that count the results of other tests run on the same `SingleRecord` one of these is the Test `MEASURE_AMENDMENTS_PROPOSED`, it provides a count of the number of Amendment Tests that proposed changes to that record.
+There are a small set of `Measures` that count the results of other tests run on the same `SingleRecord`.
+These `Single Record` `Measures` that take the output of other tests as their input are intended as informative and do not have a formal purpose in the Fitness for Use Framework.
+One of these is the Test `MEASURE_AMENDMENTS_PROPOSED`, it provides a count of the number of Amendment Tests that proposed changes to that record.

 For example, if 17 tests proposed amendments on a particular `SingleRecord`; the Response would be